adrianholovaty/django-pancake/README.rst

 * Template comments are removed: ``{% comment %}`` syntax and ``{# short syntax #}``.

 Pancakes behave exactly the same as the original templates.
-But they render more quickly, because they avoid the overhead of template inheritance and template includes at rendering time.
+But they might render more quickly, because they avoid the overhead of template inheritance and template includes at rendering time.
+(Whether they do or don't actually render more quickly depends on other factors such as whether you're using template caching.)

 Think of it as "denormalizing" your templates, as a database administrator might denormalize SQL tables for performance.
 You give up the DRY principle